 Retailers are increasingly concerned about the need for greater sustainability in all shrimp production and are requiring certification or evidence of continuous improvement from producers.
 In order to meet this need, SFP has created Supply Chain Roundtables (SRs) to convene importers, exporters, and processors to press for improvements in shrimp fishing and aquaculture.
 There are currently three shrimp-related SRs, all of which operate in the large shrimp Target 75 sector.
-These include the Asian Farmed Shrimp SR, and two others that target wild shrimp fisheries: the Gulf of Mexico Shrimp SR and the Mexican Seafood SR (which targets all Mexican Fisheries, not just shrimp).
+These include the Asian Farmed Shrimp SR, and two others that target wild shrimp fisheries: the Gulf of Mexico Shrimp SR and the Mexican Shrimp SR.

 The Asian Farmed Shrimp SR currently focuses on catalyzing aquaculture improvement projects (AIPs), while the two wild shrimp SRs are mainly focused on fishery improvement projects (FIPs) that address bycatch and other ecological impacts of fishing, as well as wider management and policy improvements at the fishery or national level.